Age of consent in the United States: Ohio

 Laws against "contributing to the unruliness or delinquency of a child" (§ 2919.24) and "interference with custody" (§ 2919.23) may be used against those who have sex with those who are 16 and 17 if a parent or guardian complains.
 These two crimes are not considered to be sexual offenses.
 In 1989 Donald Edgar Lukens was prosecuted under the misdemeanor charge "contributing to the delinquency and unruliness of a child" for having sex with a 16-year-old girl.
 At the time he was 58 years old, and he received a 30-day jail sentence.

 Oklahoma

-The age of consent in Oklahoma is 16.
-A close-in-age exemption applies if the minor was over the age of 14 and the actor was age 18 or younger.
+The age of consent in Oklahoma is 18.
+Romeo and Juliet laws apply to minors aged 16 or older if the older person is not more than 4 years older.